Charlene Alexander, Ph.D.

 Transitioning to a career in higher education, Scott served as Associate Director of Admissions and Outreach at UC Davis School of Law.
 At UC Davis, he directed the law school's state-wide outreach and pipeline development programs seeking to increase the representation, retention and success of first-generation and low-income students in law school and the legal profession.
 He also partnered with the UC Davis Immigration Law Clinic to conduct legal research on novel immigration law issues.

 Scott earned his J.D. from UC Davis School of Law where he was a California Bar Foundation Public Interest Fellow.
 Scott earned his B.A. from Carleton College in Northfield, Minn., where he majored in Sociology and Anthropology.
-He currently serves on the Corvallis Community Involvement and Diversity Advisory Board, UC Davis School of Law Immigration Law Clinic Alumni Advisory Board and as an Alumni Champion for the East Bay Community Law Center.
+He currently serves on the Corvallis Community Involvement and Diversity Advisory Board.

 Allison Davis-White Eyes, Ph.D.